LeaKats/semicompAFT/README.md

 B - number of required weighted bootstrap samples.
 Defaults to 100.
 Weights are randomly sampled from the standard exponential distribution.

 print - T if the iterative process should be printed, F  otherwise.

-save_res - T if the results should be saved to the source directory, F otherwise.